 Recurrence models can significantly impact hazard calculations and we considered truncated exponential, maximum magnitude, and characteristic recurrence models for this analysis.
 Observations of historical seismicity and paleoseismic investigations suggest that characteristic behavior is more likely for individual faults, whereas seismicity in areal zones best fits a truncated exponential model (Schwartz and Coppersmith, 1984; Youngs and Coppersmith, 1985).
 The maximum magnitude model is an extreme version of the characteristic model (Wesnousky, 1986).
-We favored (weighted 0.6) the characteristic model for all local fault sources and assigned equal weights of 0.2 to the exponential and maximum magnitude models.
-Typically we assign a lower weight to the truncated-exponential model but some of the fault zones modeled in the PSHA may consist of multiple faults (e.g., Carefree fault zone) that could rupture in a range of earthquake sizes.
+We favored (weighted 0.6) the characteristic model for all local fault sources and assigned equal weights of 0.2 to the exponential model but some of the fault zones modeled in the PSHA may consist of multiple faults (e.g., Carefree fault zone) that could rupture in a range of earthquake sizes.